11 Essential Tips for Managing Remote Employees

 8. Add remote employees to your conference/meetings

-As mentioned above, keeping all your employees in the loop is important.
-Suppose you are hosting a conference in your office, and suddenly you require a 3rd opinion.
-Rather than calling up another employee from the office and neglecting the remote ones, call one of your remote employees and give them a chance too.
+As mentioned above, keeping all your employees in loop is important.
+Suppose your are hosting a conference in your office, and suddenly you require a 3rd opinion.
+Rather than calling up another employee from the office and neglecting the remote ones, call one of your remote employee and give them a chance too.

 9. Don’t overburden